tem556/ChainOfConscience/README.md

 ```

 ## Usage

 ### Training
-The project uses GRPO for training the safety framework.
+The project uses GRPO (adapted from open-r1) for training the safety framework.
 We support both DDP and DeepSpeed (ZeRO-2/ZeRO-3) training methods.

 ```bash
 # Basic training command (customize based on your environment)